lqze/expo/docs/pages/versions/unversioned/sdk/filesystem.md

   }

   const permittedUri = permissions.directoryUri;
-  // Checks if users selected the correct folder if (!permittedUri.includes(albumName)) {
+  // Checks if a user has selected the correct folder if (!permittedUri.includes(albumName)) {
     return;
   }